mdmorris/2DAlphabet/docs/systematic.md

 Less obvious are codes 2 and 3 which are for shape based uncertainties (and thus have corresponding histograms) and are either in the same file as the process's nominal histogram (code 2) or in a separate file (code 3).
-Additionally, they have a scale value which allows the user to change the gaussian constraint on the shape.
+Additionally, they have a scale value which allows the user to change the Gaussian constraint on the shape.
 For no change in the constraint, use 1.0.
 If you have templates representing a 2 $$\sigma$$ shift, use 0.5 to properly constrain the associated nuisance parameter during the shape interpolation with Combine.